 The user has the possibility to choose the set $\{\zeta_i\}$ of nuisance parameters which are minimized over.
 This choice is specified with the error dimension variable, and the different possibilities are shown in Table 9.2.
 Since the error dimension defines the treatement of systematics it is useful to have define a matched pair of error dimensions for each rule, where on value describes how the event rate is computed for no systematics and the other one is with systematics (see also Sec.
 7.2).
-The error dimensions for the case of no systematics is set for each rule by the value of ${\tt @errordim_sys_off}$, whereas the error dimension for systematics on is given by ${\tt @errordim_sys_off}$, whereas the error dimension for dimension definition could look like
+The error dimensions for the case of no systematics is set for each rule by the value of @errordim_sys_off, whereas the error dimension for systematics on is given by @errordim_sys_on.
+Thus, for example, the complete error dimension definition could look like